Dariuskp/Ansible---Server-Hardening/README.md

 # Ansible---Server-Hardening
 Deep Linux Server Hardening with Ansible

 This project contains an Ansible playbook for deeply hardening a RHEL-based Linux server.
-The playbook includes SSH configuration, firewall setup, kernel hardening, service restrictions, auditing, auto-updates, and reporting.
+The playbook includes SSH configuration, SELinux, Fail2Ban firewall setup, kernel hardening, service restrictions, auditing, auto-updates, and reporting.
+ ****Be sure to change file paths and parameters as needed to match your system.*****
+ ****Console Access will be the only way to remote in, besure to take snapshot of server or be logged in on another terminal.
+Reset setting manually if needed by editing '/etc/yum.conf' /etc/selinux
 Features

 SSH lockdown (no root, no password login)